Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 What Happens When You Use Your Car as Collateral for a Loan?

-Using a vehicle as collateral for a loan puts it at risk.
+Using a vehicle title as collateral for a loan puts it at risk.
 If you don’t make your payments and default on the loan, the lender can have the vehicle repossessed as permitted by law.
 However, you and the lender have a common interest in avoiding repossession.
 Both parties would incur high costs, so reaching an alternative agreement before repossession is a better option.

 Can I Get a Loan Against My Car That Is Not Paid Off?